 When complications like this arise, intranet platform projects become arduous and time-consuming, not inspirational and innovative like they were designed to be.
 They are supposed to make things easier, but that is not always the case when adapting one software into something unintended.
 It could mean a loss of workplace agility and future product direction, caused by easily avoided software complications.
 Getting it badly wrong can even lead to a decimated workplace culture where interdepartmental collaboration is a thing of the past.

 Which is why independent intranets offer a broad spectrum of other benefits.
 They do this by integrating with other vital business tools, including Microsoft 365.
 This is alongside its primary purpose of facilitating corporate communications and other out-the-box features designed to bring that digital workplace together.

-Your intranet and its integration with Microsoft 365 should be complementary.
+Your enterprise intranet and its integration with Microsoft 365 should be complementary.
 The two serve distinct purposes within an organization, each offering a variety of benefits; however, when the two are unified and work together intuitively, organizations can realize the true value and potential of the digital workplace.